tubfg/ignite/docs/webdev/front-end-lib.md

 ## SASS
 A language that extends CSS by providing features such as mixins (which are sort of like functions that can be included in multiple style declarations), conditions with if-else, for and while loops, multiple files, and a lot more!
 You can write less and more maintainable CSS this way!

+There are two types of SASS files: ".scss" which is the new one and a superset of CSS whereas ".sass" is the old version which should not be preferred.